JustinTArthur/vsfieldkit/docs/scan_interlaced_deep_dive.rst

 If it was the content producer's intended playback
     Rarely does a filmmaker think to themselves that interlacing is great and they want to work with it more; it's usually the opposite.
-However, sometimes interlaced scan actually is the intended target.
-The film 28 Days Later was intentionally shot in :math:`\frac{60000}{1001}` interlaced fields-per-second to give it a low-fi-but-close-to-reality look.
+However, should that moment arise, perhaps wanting to give a found-footage horror film the lo-fi reality feel that fits, you're covered.

-Chances are, whatever modern equipment you'd normally play back interlaced material on will deinterlace it and play a progressive representation.
+Chances are, whatever modern equipment you'd normally play back interlaced material on will deinterlace that content and play a progressive representation.
 You could find the amount of moments presented are cut in half.

 True interlaced scan could be done with an old CRT TV and means to transport interlaced content to the TV or you could process interlaced content with